 For me, something about summer just screams “ocean.”
 I love all things beach, saltwater, and sea life this time of year.

 I know I’m not the only one, because my Pinterest feed is currently filled with fun ocean-themed activities and fun for kids.
-I like to do more craft projects for kids during the summer in addition to STEM activities for kids, but this year, we’re going all out for the ocean.
+I like to do more craft projects for kids during the summer in addition to STEM activities for kids, but this year, we’re going all out for the ocean with tons of ocean science experiments!

 I’m also a big fan of using recycled materials as craft supplies, so you’ll often see us trying to make all kinds of things from egg cartons.
 I was so delighted at how cute this little egg carton narwhal craft turned out once my kids were done with it.